Nasser Al Saeed: Biography

 Al Saeed was born in 1923 to a Hail-based family belonging to the Shammar tribe.
 He was employed in Aramco.

 Al Saeed took part in protests against the Saudi royal establishment in 1947 due to the inefficiency of Saudi Arabia and other Arab countries to end the attempts to establish an Israeli state in the Middle East.
 The protests became much more intense following the establishment of Israel in 1948 and the recognition of the state by the U.S., which had close ties with Saudi Arabia.
 His opposition continued in the 1950s through radio broadcast.
 Al Saeed was one of the leaders of the strike among Aramco workers in 1953.
 Following this incident he was put under house arrest in Hail.
 At the end of the same year and in the early days of 1954 Al Saeed and other strike leaders formed the National Reform Front.
 They were secular and leftist and had connections with both Najdi and Hijazi people.
 Following the riots in 1956, Al Saeed left Saudi Arabia and settled in Damascus, Syria, where he established the Nasserist Union of People of the Arabian Peninsula (ittihad sha'b al-jazira al-'arabiyya) in 1959 which was renamed as the Union of the Sons of the Arabian Peninsula.
 The Union became a member of the Arab National Liberation Front in 1960 which also included the Free Princes Movement founded by the Saudi royals led by Prince Talal bin Abdulaziz Al Saud.
 Al Saeed established the APPU in 1960.

-Al Saeed settled in Sanaa, Yemen, where he founded an office for the APPU in 1963.
+Al Saeed settled in Sanaa, North Yemen, where he founded an office for the APPU in 1963.
 Later he left the Arab National Liberation Front and returned to Syria.